Buying Guide

 Seasons typically run late spring through early fall.
 You'll usually pick up at a farmers market, the farm itself, or a local drop point.
 Some farms deliver for an extra fee.
 The varieties change weekly: tulips and ranunculus in spring, sunflowers and zinnias midsummer, dahlias and celosia as fall arrives.

-Many ASCFG member farms run CSA programs, and you can find farms with subscription offerings through Ethical Blooms.
+Many small flower farms run CSA programs — ask at your local farmers market or search for flower CSAs in your area.
 If a full season feels like a lot, most farms also sell individual bouquets at market.